Animal Assisted Instruction

 It's more than "petting the dog"

 What is Animal Assisted Instruction (AAI)? …not “just petting the dog."
 AAI focuses on using a dog (and sometimes other animals) to work with individuals to help them achieve their physical, social, emotional and other goals.
 Our therapist, Kris Campesi, is a retired teacher, who is professionally trained in Animal Assisted therapy.
-Her dog, Nic is specially trained to work with students with special needs.
+Her dog, Micah is specially trained to work with students with special needs.

 - Developing/honing fine motor skills